Student Vaccine Requirements

 We strongly recommend international students to contact their healthcare providers as early as possible to ensure compliance with all vaccinations required in Massachusetts.
 If a required vaccination in not available in your home country, please submit your vaccination records and schedule an appointment to receive the missing vaccination once in the United States.

-Any questions related to vaccination documents, approval processes, login issues, or platform errors should be directed to CastleBranch.
+Any questions related to your CastleBranch account, including vaccination documents, approval processes, login issues, or platform errors should be directed to CastleBranch.
 The CastleBranch Service Desk provides support via phone, chat, and email during the following hours (EST):

 Monday – Thursday: 8:00 AM – 8:00 PM